What is B2B Marketing?

 • Good aim: We position [company name] as a thought leader for [niche topic] with the help of content marketing by implementing a fact-based, educational, and knowledge-intensive corporate blog till [date].

-• Bad aim: We plan to attend 5 events, of which 2 are in Germany and 3 in the USA, to present our latest portfolio highlights.
+• Bad aim: We plan to attend 5 events, 2 in Germany and 3 in the USA, to present our latest portfolio highlights.

 Formulate aims that feel natural and contribute to your marketing idea.
 Don’t just put anything in writing because literature (and this article) tells you so.